AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 **Format:** `edit-expense <INDEX> a/ <AMOUNT> d/ <DESCRIPTION> t/ <DATE TIME>`

 * The `INDEX` refers to the index of the expense when the `list` function is used.
-* The `AMOUNT` can be any positive number, if a number too large in entered, it will be displayed as `Infinity`.
+* The `AMOUNT` can be any positive number less than 100000.
 * The `DESCRIPTION` can be in natural language format.
 * The `DESCRIPTION` cannot contain `d/` and `t/`
 * The `DATE TIME` has to follow the format of `MMM dd yyyy at HH:mm`, where **only** the first letter of `MMM` is